bradleyrobinson/stat6306introdatascience/README.md

-# stat6306introdatascience
+# Intro to Data Science.
-Files and projects for Stat 6306 Introduction to Data Science
+Files and projects for Introduction to Data Science for the Masters in Data Science at SMU.
+This unit is focused on version control.